JacobTheCoder87/credit-risk-model-stability/README.md

 In this Home Credit - Credit Risk Model Stability project we are tasked with analyzing a person's ability to repay their loans with little to no credit history.
 This way people who have been traditionally denied from a loan based on their credit history has a chance to still take out a loan.

-In our group project, we first approached the project by researching about loans, different ways that people are evaluated
+In our group project, we first approached the project by researching about loans and the different ways that people are evaluated when applying for a loan.
+With that knowledge we used it to help us select the columns from the large dataset that were given.
+We narrowed it down to 24 columns in total that we will use to train our data.

 ## Research